 Tips for Using the Bilingual Method in Your Classroom

 As with any teaching method, reading about it in an academic paper and implementing it in your classroom are totally different things.
 Here are some ideas for how to go about doing that:

 There’s more than one way to skin a cat, as they say.

 The bilingual method has some great advantages, but other methods, such as the grammar-translation and direct methods, have theirs too.
 “Know your audience” isn’t only the first rule of comedy, but it’s also the first rule of teaching.

 Don’t be a slave to a system that isn’t the most effective tool for the students in your care.
-As Bruce Lee said it, “Adapt what is useful, reject what is useless, and add what is specifically your own.”
+As Bruce Lee said, “Adapt what is useful, reject what is useless and add what is specifically your own.”

 The sandwich technique involves the following process:

 1. Introduce new word or phrase in L2 (English).

 3. Repeat the new word or phrase in L2.

 This technique and its variations are advocated strongly by Wolfgang Butzkamm, who many view as the heir to C.J.
 Dodson’s ideas.